HibiscusMC/docs/docs/hmccosmetics remapped/Compatible-Plugins.md

 ### [WorldGuard](https://enginehub.org/worldguard)

 This allows the ability to configure zones both to enter wardrobes and to toggle cosmetics visability in a set area.
+Adds 3 new flags:

+- `cosmetic-enable` (true/false)
+- `emotes-enable` (true/false)
+- `cosmetic-wardrobe` (Wardrobe ID)

 ### [HMCColor](https://polymart.org/resource/2831)